1001Bits/Fallout-4-ESM-Patcher/Readme.md

-A standalone tool to patch VR/1.10.163/Next-Gen Fallout4.esm files for compatibility.
-This will ddelta patch your Fallout4.esm to a compatible format.
+A standalone tool to patch VR/1.10.163/Next-Gen Fallout4.esm files.
+This will delta patch your Fallout4.esm to a compatible format.
 Supported conversions are:

 VR to 1.10.163/NG
 1.10.163 to NG